openstack/releases/doc/source/reference/reviewer_guide.rst

 backwards-incompatible change, we want them to tag a major version update.

-The next section gives a more detailed view of the log messages.
+The ``git log`` section gives a more detailed view of the log messages.
 Look for comments like "delete class X" or "add argument Y to method B" to indicate the release will not be backwards-compatible.
-It is not necessary to *lower* a version number, say if the the release does not have new features and has only fixed a bug.
+It is not necessary to *lower* a version number, say, if the release does not have new features and has only fixed a bug.
 Sometimes if there is only one change and it is clearly a bug fix we may ask them to do that, but most of the time releases include a mix of fixes and